amit2011/PyBuses/README.md

 * The objectives of Stop setters are:
     * Avoid sending requests to an external API if not neccesary.
     * Allow users to search stops by name or location, which is faster with a local getter than asking a remote API.
-* Stop Setters receive as parameter a Stop object of PyBuses, with all the available information of the stop.
+* Setters receive as first parameter a Stop object "stop" of PyBuses, with all the available information of the stop.
+* Setters receive as second parameter a bool "update" which will update a currently saved Stop with the new data provided.
 * Stop Setters return nothing when an operation was successful.
 * If some error happened when saving the stop using a Setter, or the resource is not available, the setter must throw the StopSetterUnavailable() exception.